JF9898/sqlalchemy-challenge/README.md

 Overall I think I have done everything that is asked of the assignment.

 The jupyter code can be found in the 'Jupyter-code' folder.

-The png files are stored in the 'Pictures' folder
+The png files are stored in the 'Pictures' folder.

 The flask climate app can be found in the 'ClimateApp' folder